andreondra/use/README.md

 # USE: the Universal System Emulator
 The USE is a platform created to ease the development of software-based emulators of archaic hardware.
 The project aims to be easily understandable, extensible, portable and tries to follow good programming practices while utilizing the newest C++ standard.
-For more information about the project, please consult the documentation.

-Are you an user?
-Check user guide (TODO link).
+## Documentation

-Are you a developer?
-Check development guide (TODO link).
+A documentation for the project is available at [📃 GitHub Pages](https://andreondra.github.io/use/).
+It contains user manual, contributor's guide, developer's guide and API documentation which is generated on every push to the main branch.

 ## Prebuilt binaries
 For Windows there is a prebuilt-binary built from the latest commit to the main branch in